William Lombardy: Later career

 In 1971, Lombardy gave a simultaneous exhibition and lecture at the U.S. Military Academy at West Point.
 In 1974, Lombardy tied for second in The USA Open Championship, with 9½/12, going undefeated.
 Lombardy tied for first with Pal Benko in The USA Open Championship in Lincoln, Nebraska, in 1975.
 Lombardy tied for fifth–sixth place with 6/9 in The Lone Pine Open in 1977.

 In 1978 and 1979, Lombardy served as the lead instructor at an "all day", week-long chess camp at Michigan State University.
 This was perhaps the first camp of its type in the United States and attracted juniors from all over the country.
 In 1979 Lombardy equaled his earlier score at Lone Pine, tying for fifth–tenth, and winning an upset against tournament favorite (and then World Number 2 player) Victor Korchnoi.

-In 1980, Lombardy renounced the priesthood.
+In 1980, Lombardy renounced the Catholic priesthood.
 In 1982, Lombardy took "equal first in Caracas", Venezuela.
 In 1984, Lombardy took second place in Neskaupstaður, Iceland, scoring 7/11.